top of page

 In 2005, Kedmon Mapana organized the first of 14 annual Wagogo/Cigogo music festivals in the Chamwino Ikulu (the village of Chamwino, Tanzania) as a means of encouraging Tanzanian cultural sustainability.
 He recognized the absence of Tanzanian music in Tanzanian schools, where instead there existed a colonial emphasis on Western music, and sought to impact the cultural sustainability of Tanzania through curricular transformation.
 Nearly 20 years later, and through the establishment of the Chamwino Arts Center (CAC), multiple programs and projects in the village are focused on education and empowerment, with close attention to the traditional arts—music, dance, drama, and the telling of cultural stories—as central to the sustainability of the cultural heritage of Tanzania.

-The completed construction of St. Peter’s Anglican Church in the Chamwino Ikulu, Dodoma region in central Tanzania from 2007 onward, enabled the establishment of a location for an early childhood educational program for at-risk children.
-Wagogo culture-bearers taught basic reading and math skills, including Cigogo children’s songs, games and dances in the curriculum.
-Over the years, 50 children attended the Children’s Center, coming to morning and afternoon sessions with a shared lunch.
+The completed construction in 2007 of St. Peter’s Anglican Church in Chamwino Ikulu, located in the Dodoma region of central Tanzania, enabled the establishment enabled the establishment of a location for an early childhood educational program for at-risk children.
+Wagogo culture-bearers taught basic reading and math to young children ages 4-6, along with traditional Wagogo children’s songs, games and dances.
+Young Wagogo children from Chamwino families attended the Children’s Center, in morning and afternoon sessions of 25 little learners who were offered lunch and snacks as well as instruction.

 Educational opportunities have been supported by Chamwino Connect (CC), including scholarships for students needing funds for transition from elementary to secondary education.
-Financial support for advanced placement studies beyond secondary school and support for degrees in higher education have been part of Chamwino Connect’s contribution to the encouragement of the Cigogo motto: Elimu ni Ufunguo wa Maisha/Education is the Key to Life.
+Financial support for advanced placement studies beyond secondary school and support for degrees in higher education have been part of Chamwino Connect’s contribution to the encouragement of the Wagogo belief in “Utamaduni Endelevu kupitia Elimu, Sanaa na Muziki" ("Cultural Sustainability through Music, the Arts, and Education").

 With the success of Chamwino Connect’s early childhood program and Tanzania’s expansion of educational focus to include early childhood education meant that the government of Tanzania required that government regulations be met.
 These included boundary-establishing fences, playground equipment and additional buildings which were beyond the financial resources of Chamwino Connect and the Seattle churches.
 The requirement of government-certificated teachers in place of Wagogo culture bearers meant that the early childhood program’s vision of sustaining Wagogo music culture would not be served.